 In this book, we have an unreliable narrator, Tony.
 Now you may ask, “why am I calling him unreliable?”, because this person is telling us about the events that happened in his past, he is remembering his past.
 But the thing is sometimes people tend to mold things, they mold their life stories according to what suits them, yes they do.
-And sometimes time sometimes time affects our memories, sometimes they fade away and sometimes we don’t remember the accurate account of an event.
-And memory is the hero.
+And sometimes time affects our memories, sometimes they fade away and sometimes we don’t remember the accurate account of an event.
+And here in this story memory is the hero.

 “It strikes me that this may be one of the differences between youth and age: when we are young, we invent different futures for ourselves; when we are old, we invent different pasts for others.”

 Tony is a pretentious, self-indulgent male, who always wanted things to turn the way he wanted them to be.
 But, as it always happen, they didn’t.
 His life didn’t turn out the way he wanted.

 “This was another of our fears: that Life wouldn’t turn out to be like Literature.”